thijstriemstra/esp32-marlin-control/README.md

 ## Static port names

-On Linux, if the port names keep changing and you want to reference the device by a name that doesn't change (for example `/dev/marlin` instead of `/dev/ttyUSB`).
+If the port names keep changing and you want to reference the device by a name that doesn't change (for example `/dev/marlin` instead of `/dev/ttyUSB0`).

 First list the connected USB devices: